AdobeDocs/commerce-admin.en/help/content-design/pages-grid-columns.md

 In the upper-right corner, click the _Columns_ (![Column icon](../assets/icon-columns.png)) control and do the following:

-- Select the checkbox of any column you want to add to the grid.
+- Select the checkbox of any column that you want to add to the grid.

-- Clear the checkbox of any column you want to remove from the grid.
+- Clear the checkbox of any column that you want to remove from the grid.

 ## Move a column